Ripley6811/TAIMAU/README.md

 - Make PDF of product quality inspection results.
 - TSC TTP-243E Plus label printing.
 - View price changes for a product over time and compare with other companies.
+- Auto-updates to newest commits in github repo.

 This program was designed for TAIMAU's operation but could probably be used in many other setups.